-- 1. The loss of the largest distribution load in the vicinity of the generator as a valid n-1 event; - 2.
-All local network and energy resources at rated Pmax. (see note below); - 3.
-Local generation should not be included in the generation adjustment for the addition of the new generation resource; - 4.
-Power transfers through the region; and - 5.
-Winter peak analysis if in an area is impacted by winter power flow patterns and reduced loads. - 6.
-Dynamic (transient) stability and/or harmonic analyses may, based on engineering judgment, be performed. - 7.
-Other applicable NERC Standards
+- The loss of the largest distribution load in the vicinity of the generator as a valid n-1 event; - All local network and energy resources at rated Pmax. (see note below); - Local generation should not be included in the generation adjustment for the addition of the new generation resource; - Power transfers through the region; and

+- Winter peak analysis (if an area is impacted by winter power flow patterns and increased loads). - Transient stability and/or harmonic analyses may, based on engineering judgment, be performed. - Other applicable NERC Standards

-Note: Interconnected generators that have an approved, MISO Attachment Y agreement will be modeled as on-line in models that cover the planning periods prior to the retirement or suspension dates indicated in the Attachment Y.
+Note: Generators that have an approved, MISO Attachment Y agreement will be modeled as on-line in models that cover the planning periods prior to the retirement or suspension dates indicated in Attachment Y.